benjimaclellan/blendvis/README.md

 # blendvis: Blender Visualization Tool for 3D Scientific Plotting

 ## Quick Start
-`blendvis` aims to merge the simplicity of `matplotlib.pyplot` for plotting scientific data and the power of [Blender](https://www.blender.org/) as a 3D rendering engine.
+The aim of `blendvis` is to us simple Python syntax for scientific plotting with the full 3D rendering (and animation) capabilities of [Blender](https://www.blender.org/).
+The library uses similar commands to the `matplotlib` library and uses standard numerical data types such as `numpy` arrays.
+The data is converted to an appropriate Blender scene and rendered using ray-tracing for high-quality 3D images.

 ## Examples
-Here are a few examples of `blendvis` to demonstrate its capabilities.
+We start with some simple examples of `blendvis` plots.
 ### Bar plot
 ```
 import blendvis